Logic06183/Data-engineer-test/HarmonAIze_Coding_Exercise.md

 - Proper implementation of data mapping and transformation
 - Error handling and validation
 - Documentation clarity
+- Use of Github,
+- Grasp of Django

 ## Submission Instructions
 - Fork this repository and implement your solution